The Pricing Import brings in price values for the Price Groups defined in the Catalog Settings.

 Some catalogs supply an MSRP value but no cost (or vice versa).
 This allowed and normal.

 It is presumed part numbers named in this file will already exist in the data.
 Part numbers will NOT be added as part of this import.
-They will simply be ignored.
+Parts imported that are not in Data Manager will simply be ignored.
 When the import is run, a summary of parts that didn’t come in along with the reason will be shown in the Import History on the Parts – Pricing Import tab.

 It may also be desirable, for clarity’s sake, to import one set of prices at a time.
 For example, you might decide to create one file with US Dealer pricing, import that one, then import another file for Canadian Dealer pricing, etc.